Wales at the UEFA European Championship: Group stage

-Knockout phase
+Knockout stage

 As the runners-up of Group A, Wales were paired with the runners-up of Group B, Denmark, in the round of 16.
 The match was played in Amsterdam on 26 June; Kasper Dolberg put Denmark 1–0 up in the 27th minute, before doubling their lead just after half-time.
 Joakim Mæhle scored Denmark's third in the 88th minute, before being fouled by Harry Wilson in the 90th, which resulted in a red card for the Wales midfielder.
 Martin Braithwaite scored Denmark's fourth in the 94th minute to seal Wales' elimination from the tournament.